henry-hsieh/riscv-asm-vim/README.md

 ## Options

-### Specify the ISAs You Want to Highlight
+### Specify the Extensions You Want to Highlight

 | Language    | Option Name                                        |
 |:----------- |:-------------------------------------------------- |
 | Vimscript   | `g:riscv_asm_isa`                                  |
 | Neovim Lua  | `vim.g.riscv_asm_isa`                              |

-The option complies with the ISA naming rule in the specification.
-But the extension names follow the latest RISC-V standard.

-Vim highlights specified RISC-V ISA and extensions.

-By default, the plugin will enable the RV64GC extension.

-This means that only RV64I,M,A,F,D,C,Zicsr,Zifencei instructions and registers will be highlighted.
+The value of `g:riscv_asm_isa` aligns with RISC-V ISA extension naming conventions, allowing Vim to highlight specified RISC-V ISAs and extensions.
+By default, the plugin activates only the RV64GC extension, resulting in the highlighting of RV64I, M, A, F, D, C, Zicsr, and Zifencei instructions and registers.

-The version numbers of extensions can be parsed, but they are not used in plugin for now.
+While the version numbers of extensions can be parsed, the plugin currently does not utilize them.
+Here are examples of combinations of ISA extensions and version numbers:

-Following are valid version number format:

-* rv32i2 (RV32I v2.0)
+- `rv32i2` (RV32I v2.0)
-* rv32i2p2 (RV32I v2.2)
+- `rv32i2p2` (RV32I v2.2)
-* rv32i2_p2 (RV32I v2.0, P v2.0)
+- `rv32i2_p2` (RV32I v2.0, P v2.0)
-* rv32i2p2p1 (RV32I v2.2, P v1.0)
+- `rv32i2p2p1` (RV32I v2.2, P v1.0)
-* rv32i2p2_p1p2 (RV32I v2.2, P v1.2)
+- `rv32i2p2_p1p2` (RV32I v2.2, P v1.2)

-The ISA name is case insensitive.
-The underscores will give the parser hints, but they are not neccessary for all situations.
+It's important to note that the ISA name is case insensitive, and underscores may provide hints to the parser but are not required in all situations.

 #### Currently Supported Extensions